Duke of York, Bloomsbury

-The Duke of York is a Grade II listed public house at 7 Roger Street, Bloomsbury, London WC1N 2PB.
+The Duke of York is a Grade II listed public house at 7 Roger Street, in the London Borough of Camden.

+Pub building

 It is on the Campaign for Real Ale's National Inventory of Historic Pub Interiors.

-It forms part of Mytre House, built-in 1937-38 by the architect D. E. Harrington.
+It forms part of Mytre House, built in 1937–38 by the architect D. E. Harrington.

+Setting

+The pub sits on the south side of Roger Street, whose curved course follows the line of a small tributary of the River Fleet (a tributary sometimes known as Lamb's Conduit) which flowed east to join the Fleet near Mount Pleasant.
+The brook (and consequently Roger Street) formed Holborn's parish and later metropolitan borough boundary with St Pancras to the north.
+The parish of Bloomsbury lay around 300 metres west.